chromium/chromium/chrome/android/javatests/src/org/chromium/chrome/browser/vr/adding_new_tests.md

   `Callable<ChromeActivityTestRule>`.
-This constructor must set `mVrTestRule` to the `Callable`'s `call()` return value and set `mRuleChain` to the return value of `XrTestRuleUtils.wrapRuleInActivityRestrictionRule(mTestRule)` for AR tests or `VrTestRuleUtils.wrapRuleInActivityRestrictionRule (mTestRule)` for VR tests.
+This constructor must set `mVrTestRule` to the `Callable`'s `call()` return value and set `mRuleChain` to the return value of `XrTestRuleUtils.wrapRuleInActivityRestrictionRule(mTestRule)` for AR tests or `GvrTestRuleUtils.wrapRuleInActivityRestrictionRule (mTestRule)` for VR tests.

 ### Add The New File